damir-abdulin/pawsitive-vibe-finder/docs/requirements/us-5-navigation.md

 * **AC-NAV-5: Back Navigation from FavoritesPage (User Story 3):**
     * AC-NAV-5.1: Tapping the "back" button/icon in the AppBar on the FavoritesPage shall navigate the user back to the previous screen from which the FavoritesPage was accessed.

-* **AC-NAV-6: Back Navigation from Recently Viewed Screen (User Story 4):**
-    * AC-NAV-6.1: If "Recently Viewed" is implemented as a dedicated screen, tapping the "back" button/icon in its AppBar shall navigate the user back to the previous screen.

-* **AC-NAV-7: General Navigation Properties:**
+* **AC-NAV-6: General Navigation Properties:**
-    * AC-NAV-7.1: All navigation transitions between screens shall be smooth and intuitive, utilizing platform-standard animations or animations consistent with the chosen navigation library (e.g., `auto_route`).
+    * AC-NAV-6.1: All navigation transitions between screens shall be smooth and intuitive, utilizing platform-standard animations or animations consistent with the chosen navigation library (e.g., `auto_route`).
-    * AC-NAV-7.2: The application's back stack navigation (hardware back button on Android, back gestures) should function predictably, allowing users to navigate to previous screens in a logical order.
+    * AC-NAV-6.2: The application's back stack navigation (hardware back button on Android, back gestures) should function predictably, allowing users to navigate to previous screens in a logical order.